WILL YOUR FAVOURITE FLOWER BE IN SEASON FOR YOUR WEDDING DAY?

 If you've answered yes then hope you enjoy this little blog to give you an idea of what will be in season around the time of your Wedding.
 Perhaps checking your favourite flower is in season before you book your Wedding date?
 This may sound a little drastic but if you're a flower lover and always dreamed of having a particular flower in your Wedding bouquet, then it's worth checking will it be in season?
 Peony have to be the most asked for Bridal flower so please read below to see when they are in season.

-Each season has a selection of beautiful flowers and foliage, so I hope you enjoy reading this little guideline for Bridal inspiration to flower seasonal availability.
+Each season has a selection of beautiful flowers and foliage, so I hope you enjoy reading this little guideline for Wedding inspiration to flower seasonal availability.
 Obviously this is just a guide, give or take a few weeks as Mother Nature has its own rules as to when some flowers can be available.
 But that is the beauty of nature and the excitement of creating Wedding work that every Wedding is different and unique to each couple.

 As December and January tend to be the busiest month for proposals lets start with Winter Weddings.
 Roses are available all year round and flowers like Hellebore (otherwise known as the Christmas Rose) are only around during the colder months.
-Scabiosa seed pods are great for texture and interest.
+Scabiosa seed pods are great for texture and Wax Flower adds interest.
 Anemones and Ranunculus start to become available too.

 A few flowers overlap like Tulips and Ranunculus which are available late Winter but can have limited colours.
 Spring is a refreshing time of year when Tulips are in full season and available in so many shades and varieties.
-Fragrant Hyacinths, Jasmine, Sweet Peas, Lilac, Iris and Anemones are wonderful too.
+Fragrant Hyacinths, Jasmine, Sweet Peas, Stock, Lilac, Iris and Anemones are wonderful too.
 Beautiful blossom starts flowering in the Garden too.
-If you are having a very late Spring May Wedding Peonies might be available.
+If you are having a very late Spring April Wedding Peonies might be available.

 One of the most frequently requested flowers to be included in a Bridal bouquet is the Peony.
 These gorgeous fluffy blousey ball of petals are made even more special because they are very seasonal.
 This is also the main season for full blown Garden Roses many of which are highly fragrant.
 Achillea, Cosmos, Delphinium, Echinecia, Larkspur, Scabiosa, Stock, and Sunflowers.